 for the military.
 Unlike retired pay, the former spouse can receive court-order

-spousal support and child support if the marriage lasted for less than 10 years.
+child support if the marriage lasted for less than 10 years.

 Colorado Springs Military Divorce Lawyer